jacques/plutus-mobile-app-api-docs/source/includes/_changelog.md

 The changelog mentions items changed in the documentation.

+## 2019-03-14

+ * Document that we don't require an API Key for user creation seeing that users can decompile a mobile app and retrieve the key.

 ## 2019-03-11

  * Disable SMS on user creation.
 Return username and password on user creation.